cplant1776/pomodoro_audio_player/README.md

 ## Pomodoro Audio Assistant

 A simple GUI-based Python program that handles music playback while practicing [the Pomodoro Technique® by Francesco Cirillo](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 The program first lets the user set up their Pomodoro (how long is each work/rest interval, and how many).
-Next, the user selects audio sources to play during the different types of intervals (local playlist, [brain.fm](https://brain.fm/).
+Next, the user selects audio sources to play during the different types of intervals (local playlist, [brain.fm](https://brain.fm/), soon spotify playlist).
 Finally, the session screen will automatically shuffle the appropriate playlist for the interval and transition between intervals.
 The GUI is based on Kivy, so the app can be ported to Android and iPhone.

 ## Motivation